Active Investing vs. Passive Investing

 Active investing is an option for those who believe they are knowledgeable enough about the market, as well as have the time and energy, to make better investments than the overall market.

 As a passive investor, you will not be able to directly “buy the market”.
 Instead, you will have to choose an investment fund that replicates the market or a large portion of it, and invest your money there.

 There are a variety of funds out there for passive investors that only seek to replicate a major market index, such as the NASDAQ, S&P 500, or Russell 2000.
 For passive investors, this is the best way to invest.

 For active investors, funds can also serve an extremely useful function.
 There are a variety of mutual funds and ETFs out there that allow investors to customize their investment strategies and asset allocations to suit their needs.

 Investing is something that a financial advisor can do on your behalf.
 They are skilled in investment management and will almost always offer this service as part of your holistic financial plan.
-Financial advisors will charge a fee for this service – have a look here for more details on how advisors charge.
+Financial advisors will charge a fee for this service, and the many of the best will also work in a fiduciary capacity – have a look here for more details on how advisors charge.